piojanu/GradientAILab/README.md

     [PEP 8 -- Style Guide for Python Code](https://www.python.org/dev/peps/pep-0008/) is in operation.

-    If you are emacs user I recommend installing this package: py-autopep8.
+    If you are emacs user, I recommend installing this package: py-autopep8.
 Configuration:
     ```elisp
     ;; enable autopep8 formatting on save
     (require 'py-autopep8)